What electrical services does a home warranty cover?

 Bottom line

 While many home warranty companies do cover electrical, you may not get your claim approved if the situation doesn’t meet certain conditions.
-Be sure to look over your contract and contact the company if you have any questions.
+Be sure to read the fine print of your contract and contact the company if you have any questions.